 Bluffing is one of the most powerful tools in your poker strategy kit.
-When you play poker for real money, you’re going to come up against players who are just as good as you are, or even better.
-So, an understanding of the game, carefully curated strategies, and even luck will only get you so far — you’ll need to tap into the psychological aspect of poker to make your opponents believe what you want them to if you want the upper hand.
+When you play poker for real money, you’re going to come up against players who are just as good or even better than you.
+So, an understanding of the game, carefully curated strategies, and even luck will only get you so far; you’ll need to tap into the psychological aspect of poker to make your opponents believe what you want them to if you want the upper hand.
 This is done with effective bluffing in poker games.

 If you don’t have the best hand, you could bluff your opponents into thinking that your hand is stronger than it actually is, which could lead to them folding.
-Or, if you do have a good hand, you could play it safe and bluff your opponents into thinking that they have you beat, only for them to overplay their hands, leading to a larger pot for you to take home.
+Or, if you do have a good hand, you could play it safe and bluff your opponents into thinking that they have you beat, only for them to overplay their hands and build a larger pot for you to take home.

 However, as appealing as bluffing sounds, there is a right and wrong time to do it.
 Semi-bluffing, a nuanced strategy that adds another layer to your arsenal, becomes crucial in navigating these strategic waters.